JonnoB/scrambledtext/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 # Citing this repo

-If this repo is helpful in your own work, please cite xxx paper still in progress.
-No citation information yet xxx
+If this repo is helpful in your work, please cite the Arxiv pre-print

+Scrambled text: training Language Models to correct OCR errors using synthetic data: https://arxiv.org/abs/2409.19735

 # To Do
 - Create aligned demo text